awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-container-services.md

 **Note**
 Only one container in a deployment can be made publicly accessible for each container service\.

+The following health check parameters will apply to the public endpoint of a deployment after it's launched:
++ The directory path on which to perform a health check\.
++ Advanced health check settings, such as interval seconds, timeout seconds, success codes, healthy threshold, and unhealthy threshold\.

 Your container service can have one active deployment at a time, and a deployment can have up to 10 container entries\.
 You can create a deployment at the same time as you create your container service, or you can create it after your service is up and running\.
-For more information, see [Creating and managing deployments for your Amazon Lightsail container services]()\.
+For more information, see [Creating and managing deployments for your Amazon Lightsail container services](amazon-lightsail-container-services-deployments.md)\.

 ### Deployment versions<a name="container-services-deployment-versions"></a>

 Every deployment that you create in your container service is saved as a deployment version\.
 If you modify the parameters of an existing deployment, the containers are re\-deployed to your service and the modified deployment results in a new deployment version\.
 The latest 50 deployment versions for each container service are saved\.
 You can use any of the 50 deployment versions to create a new deployment in the same container service\.
-For more information, see [Creating and managing deployments for your Amazon Lightsail container services]()\.
+For more information, see [Creating and managing deployments for your Amazon Lightsail container services](amazon-lightsail-container-services-deployments.md)\.

 ### Container image sources<a name="container-services-image-sources"></a>